TataSrikanth/Embryo-Quality-Prediction/README.md

 ## 📬 Contact

-For queries or contributions, feel free to open an issue or contact the maintainer.
+For queries or contributions, feel free to open an issue or contact.
+Email : srikanthtata2002@gmail.com